DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ## Abstract

 Since 1992, the Research Institute for Nature and Forest is performing organized fish stock assessments in Flanders(Belgium).
 Both inland waters and estuaries were monitored within the Flemish Fish Monitoring Network, mainly from March to November (Verreycken, 2011).
 This network aims to assess fish populations in public waters at regular time intervals.
 For several reasons the complete dataset was published by INBO on http://data.inbo.be/ipt in two different subsets: ‘VIS-Fish in inland waters’ and ‘VIS-Fish in estuarine habitats’.
 This data paper, on the contrary, deals with both subsets together as both have a similar structure, scope and methodology.
-The sum of the datasets presents a complete overview of the distribution and abundance of fish species pertaining in Flanders.
+The sum of the datasets presents a complete overview of the distribution and abundance of fish species pertaining in Flanders (figure 1).

 The ‘VIS - Fishes in inland waters’ in Flanders, Belgium subset is a species occurrence dataset.
 The dataset contains over 350.000 fish observations, sampled between 1992 and 2012 from over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium.
 The dataset includes over 64 fish species, as well as a number of non-target species (mainly crustaceans).